Introduction to Broadband and Convergence

-Benefits of Unified Critical Communications for Fire Services
+Benefits of Broadband and Convergence for Fire Services

 It is no surprise that UCC can help fireground communications in ways that are similar to the UCC benefits derived by Law Enforcement.
 Multi-device talkgroups, automated asset tracking, keeping everybody connected and better informed, and the positive effect on response times are benefits that Fire, too, can enjoy.